-The University of St. Thomas encourages accurate and prompt reporting to Public Safety and St. Paul Police Department (SPPD), Minneapolis Police Department (MPD), or the local police when the victim of a crime elects to or is unable to, make such a report.
+University of St. Thomas encourages accurate and prompt reporting to Public Safety and local police when the victim of a crime elects to or is unable to, make such a report.

 Various efforts are made to inform the campus community in a timely way about crime and suspicious activity, personal safety issues, and other crime-related concerns on campus and in the neighboring community.
 Sharing timely information educates our community and aids in the prevention of similar incidents.
 For these reasons, Public Safety and the university go beyond reporting requirements found in this law by sharing information about more than just the crimes gathered in this report.
 To protect confidentiality, Public Safety withholds the names of victims from its timely warnings.